-Halloween blood filled coffin pop tarts are horrifically fun treats fashioned in the shape of a coffin for the season of gory and gross, requiring no mixing of dough, and are literally the fastest and easiest way to make a homemade Halloween treat for your family and friends will love!
+Halloween blood filled coffin pop tarts are horrifically fun treats fashioned in the shape of a coffin fashioned in the form of creepy coffins; these treats are your express ticket to the underbelly of Halloween—a place where the gory and the delicious coalesce like never before!”
+The coffins require no mixing of dough and are literally the fastest and easiest way to make a homemade Halloween treat that your family and friends will love!

 As an added bonus, I’ve included a free Halloween coffin template printable that you can print and use to shape the coffin Halloween pastry dough.

 Imagine biting into a coffin, only to discover it’s not filled with dust and bones but rather a delicious, gory red ooze.
 Yes, these pop tarts are your own personal monster traps, sealed tighter than King Tut’s tomb and adorned with a layer of eerie icing cobwebs!

 You can indeed make your own Halloween pop tarts with a few simple ingredients and about 15 minutes!

 Now, why would coffins ooze blood?

 Perhaps the vampire that is living inside the coffin is sucking blood from a victim he captures, or he is bleeding out from overdosing on blood he has sucked out of people, and that makes a vampire coffin ooze blood, gross and ghoulish, right?